hahuaz/public-hahuaz/README.md

 # Turborepo features:

 1. Build System and Task Running:
     - Orchestrates and optimizes build processes across packages by caching outputs of tasks.
 For example, if a package is already built, it will not be built again.
-So make sure to utilize turbo commands instead of running `pnpm build` directly.
+So make sure to utilize turbo commands instead of running utilities like `tsc` or `jest` directly.
     - Runs tasks in parallel when possible

 2. Pipeline Configuration: